 Since 1912 up to today, the Republic of China 中華民國, now on the islands of Taiwan 臺灣, the Penghu islands 澎湖, Kinmen 金門, and Matsu 馬祖, has been in establishment for more than a century (1912-1945 occupying mainland China, 1945-1949 occupying both mainland China and Taiwan, 1949-present occupying Taiwan).

-So throughout history, Taiwan was never under the People’s Republic of China‘s control.
+For more than a century, Taiwan has only been governed from the mainland for less than five years.
+Taiwan was never under the People’s Republic of China‘s control.
 The People’s Republic of China currently does not have, nor did it ever have, any jurisdiction over Taiwan and its nearby islands.
-All that happened was the ROC moved to Taiwan and never gained control of what used to be its territory.
+All that happened was the ROC (or more precisely, the Nationalists) lost and never regained control of mainland China.

 So why do you call Taiwan a country then?

+It’s really a branding issue.
 Taiwan is much easier to explain to people than the ROC, which people tend to confuse with the PRC.
 And whenever we say the word “China”, people automatically associate that with the PRC.
 Since Taiwan by itself fits the definition of what most people would agree to be a country/sovereign state, we’d like to think of Taiwan as a country/sovereign state.
-In fact, you would see that the English version of a lot of websites of Taiwan’s governmental agencies will state the country name as “the Republic of China (Taiwan)”.
-While Taiwanese people are still in the process of forming a unifying identity and don’t have a mutual agreement on which names (Republic of China, Taiwan, Republic of China (Taiwan), Republic of China on Taiwan, etc.) is/are the best to represent the country we love yet and often argue quite fiercely about it, we would like to let it be known that we do live in an independent political entity that is completely separate from and in no way under the control of the PRC government.
+In fact, you would see that the English websites of Taiwanese governmental agencies style the country as “the Republic of China (Taiwan)”.
+Taiwanese people are still in the process of forming a unifying identity and don’t have a mutual agreement on which names (Republic of China, Taiwan, Republic of China (Taiwan), Republic of China on Taiwan, etc.) is/are the best to represent the country we love.
+We often argue quite fiercely about it, but we would like the world to know and recognize that our country is completely separate from and in no way under the control of the PRC government.

-Surveys has shown that about 60% of people in Taiwan today identifies themselves as Taiwanese, and about 33% identifies themselves as both Taiwanese and Chinese.
+Surveys has shown that more than 90% of people in Taiwan today identifies themselves as Taiwanese, either as a single identity or in combination of also identifying as Chinese.

 What are these definitions of a country/sovereign state?